zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 ### Example 3: Business & Finance Data — A Hidden Gem

-**Finance departments** are often the unsung heroes of enterprise data.
-Consider them the **Sherlock Holmes of the business**—relentlessly data-driven, meticulous, and always equipped with high-quality, structured information.
-While they are primarily known for tracking **costs, budgets, and forecasts**, they often monitor much more than just these “dry” figures.
+**Finance departments** are often underrated sources of enterprise data.
+They are usually disciplined, structured, and highly data-driven.
+While they are best known for tracking **costs, budgets, and forecasts**, they often monitor much more than these core financial figures.

-In my experience, finance teams frequently track **vibrancy**, **usage levels**, and **system engagement metrics**.
-They do this not out of mere curiosity, but to **connect financial performance with system usage**.
-This type of data is a **goldmine for architects**.
+In my experience, finance teams often track **vibrancy**, **usage levels**, and **system engagement metrics** as a way to connect financial performance with system usage.
+This data can be extremely valuable for architects.

 #### Why It Matters